Electric vehicle loans

 This is not a problem if one of these lenders offers you the best rate and terms for your car purchase, but don’t make the assumption you will be getting the best rate simply because a loan has the EV label.

 Only two lenders currently offers a special rate for EV loans — Westpac and Heartland Bank.
-AA Money does advertise an EV loan which comes with a $100 ChargeNet credit, but its starting interest rate of 7.95% and other loan terms apply equally to loans for non-electric vehicles.
+AA Money does advertise an EV loan but its starting interest rate of 9.95% and other loan terms apply equally to loans for non-electric vehicles.

 Westpac’s EV Loan